 - Degenerative spine changes

-- Common Causes of a Degenerative Spine
+- Common causes of a degenerative spine

 - Ten degenerative spine surgery alternatives

-If you are experiencing pain from a degenerative spine condition, contact Laser Spine Institute and learn more about the minimally invasive spine surgery we perform to treat neck and back pain.
-Our surgeons can relieve pain from problematic discs or joints reducing the risks and long recovery of traditional open back surgery.^
+If you are experiencing pain from a degenerative spine condition and have yet to find relief from conservative treatments like medication and physical therapy, contact Laser Spine Institute.
+We can help you learn about the minimally invasive spine surgery we perform to treat chronic neck and back pain.
+Our surgeons can relieve pain from problematic discs or joints, reducing the risks and long recovery of traditional open back surgery.^